theelims/ESP32-sveltekit/docs/components.md

 # Components

 The project includes a number of components to create the user interface.
-Generally it is beneficial to use Svelte's tools over many native DaisyUI components.
 Even though DaisyUI has a huge set of components, it is often beneficial to recreate them as a Svelte component.
 This offers a much better integration into the Svelte way of doing things, is less troublesome with animations and results in a overall better user experience.

 ## Collapsible